wate-labs/wate/README.md

 > Suite files can be both in JSON or YAML file format.
 The precedence is JSON
 > over YAML in case of same names.

+#### Matrices

+Sometimes there is a fairly complex setup for testing a particular behavior needed in terms of the cases.
+To not have to copy the ceremonial setups over and over again the matrix feature comes to help.

+With a matrix you can define only the parts of a case that actually change, e.g. an age which is used in one or more test case requests.
+The parts supported are:

+- params
+- captures
+- assertions

+In the request's definition you can access those as `$matrix.params.age` for single value access or `$matrix.captures` for complete replacements.

+Cases acting as matrix test cases need to be annotated with the property `matrix: true`.

+> Note: complete replacements still need to match the overall schema.
+Hence
+> those might need prefixing of the special propery name `_`, e.g.
+> `_: $matrix.captures`.

+All matrix defintions are run sequentially, one after another.

 #### Cases

 A suite consists of one or more cases.
 The cases have one or more requests